Content on this page was generated by AI and has not been manually reviewed.

 Are there any workarounds to bypass the VPN for certain apps on iPhone?

 Not reliably through NordVPN on iPhone.
 Some people try to control traffic at the router or use multiple devices, but these are not perfect substitutes for true per-app VPN.
-Hotspot vpn not working 7 simple fixes to get you connected again
+Nordvpn ipv6 support what you need to know and how it protects you 2026

 Is there a way to use per-app VPN on iPhone through a corporate setup?